XMPP-Interop-Testing/xmpp-interop-tests-jenkins/README.md

 Note that the logs director is mapped as a volume in order to capture output in the Jenkins workspace.

+This example demonstrates one possible way to provision accounts.
+It assumes your server is running and accessible at `shakespeare.lit`, and that it already has an administrative account (one that is allowed to create other users, per [XEP-0133](https://xmpp.org/extensions/xep-0133.html)) that uses the username `juliet` and the provided password.
+Other configuration methods are also available.

 ### Configuration

 The docker container being run takes a number of optional arguments that can be enumerated via `docker run ghcr.io/xmpp-interop-testing/xmpp_interop_tests:latest --help`.